United Liberation Front of Asom: Activities

-Assassinations
+On 10 May 1985, some ULFA activist robbed Silpukhri branch branch of UCO Bank and killed the branch manager Girish Goswami.

+On 1 March 1986, a few ULFA activist robbed more than ₹40 million Namrup branch of State Bank of India.
+The bank robbery created a chaos and following a heavy gunfight between ULFA and Assam police.
+The gunfight killed Officer-in-Charge of Namrup police station, injuring four policemen and three civilian.

 On 29 July 1990, the Superintendent of Police (SP) of the Dibrugarh district Daulat Singh Negi (IPS) and his PSO and driver were killed by an ambush in Lahoal of Dibrugarh district by the ULFA.

 Some of the major assassinations by ULFA include that of Surendra Paul in May 1990, the brother of businessman Lord Swraj Paul, that precipitated a situation leading to the sacking of the Government of Assam under Prafulla Kumar Mahanta and the beginning of Operation Bajrang.

 In 1991, a Russian engineer, and national of the Soviet Union was kidnapped along with others and killed.
 In 1997, Sanjay Ghose, a social activist and a relative of a high-ranking Indian diplomat, was kidnapped and killed.
 The highest government officer assassinated by the group was local Asom Gana Parishad minister Nagen Sarma in 2000.
 An unsuccessful assassination attempt was made on AGP Chief Minister Prafulla Kumar Mahanta in 1997.
 A mass grave, discovered at a destroyed ULFA camp in Lakhipathar forest, showed evidence of executions committed by ULFA.

 In August 1995, it killed eight SF personnel.
 In November a joint ambush by ULFA and BDSF killed five security personnel.

 In 1996, ULFA killed 13 SF personnel in three separate attacks.